-For Windows versions older than Windows 8:Start > Programs > Teklynx Sentinel 2015 > Mapper.For Windows 8 and 8.1 users: Access the search tool.
+For Windows 8 and 8.1 users: Access the search tool.
 To access and use the search tool, open the Charms menu by pressing Win [Windows key] + C on your keyboard or by swiping in the top-right or bottom-right corner.
-Once the Charms menu pops open, click/tap the Search button and enter Mapper..
+Once the Charms menu pops open, click/tap the Search button and enter Mapper.

-For Windows 10 users: Start >All apps > Teklynx Sentinel 2015 > Mapper or enter Mapper in the Windows Search bar.
+For Windows 10 users: Start >All apps > TEKLYNX SENTINEL 2022 > Mapper or enter Mapper in the Windows Search bar.